Did you ever ask yourself, “What are some of the most effective small changes I can make to achieve my goals?”

 #94.
 Have a morning routine: Set aside some “me” time in the morning to do something that’s just for you; this could be yoga, meditation, journaling, or reading

 #95.
-Practice good hygiene: Set aside some time to take care of your hygiene by brushing your teeth, taking a shower, and washing your hands.
+Practice good hygiene: Set aside time to take care of your hygiene by brushing your teeth, showering, and washing your hands.

 #98.
 Genuine smile: Smiling often can help boost your mood and the moods of those around you

 #99.
 Eating healthy foods: will help you lose weight, have more energy, and feel better

 Take some time each day to sit quietly and meditate.
 This will allow you to get away from the busyness of everyday life and connect with your inner self.